 Director, Hopkins Business of Health Initiative

-In your opinion, where are the greatest opportunities to improving the American health care system?
-How can HBHI contribute?
+In your opinion, what are the greatest opportunities to improving the healthcare system?
+And how can HBHI contribute to good outcomes.

 Some of our challenges are around paying for the rising costs.
 But what I've seen in the past few years is how our health and health care system is something everyone in our country is very passionate about.
 Everyone prefers to be healthy.
 And the real challenge is that people have different approaches, so it's hard to move forward.
 On the optimistic side, I'm seeing so much innovation.
 The development of the COVID-19 vaccine and telehealth and technological solutions for addressing challenges and access during a very stressful time was extraordinary.
 The development and embrace of telemedicine for behavioral health is an extremely positive development.
 But at the same time, it can be overused and abused.
 In some ways, innovation makes access to healthcare easier for people who need it the most.
 But a lot of these new innovations are outside of insurance and the reimbursement for visits through telemedicine may go away.
 What happens then?
 How do we build the right structures to get the most from these emerging opportunities?

 That’s where HBHI comes in.
 A lot of people are selling their products and not everything works or will work.
 How do you assess and provide evidence or which ideas are worth pursuing and those that aren't?
 If we just let the market decide, it’s not sufficient in healthcare because it is a market that combines private and public needs.
 The market, left to its own devices, doesn't always naturally land on the best solution.
 At the same time, we must let ideas and innovation thrive, which the business sector is very well positioned to do.
 But it must have evidence and accountability to pursue those things that provide the greatest value.

 Your work life seems intense; what do you do in your downtime?